 Ultimately, the Virginia Supreme Court affirmed lower court rulings of the same, stating that the auctioneer indeed did have discretion to reopen the bidding when it was made apparent to him that a higher bid had been submitted “prior to or simultaneously with” the falling of his fist in acceptance of the plaintiff’s lower bid.

 - The Court ruled an auctioneer may reopen the bidding if a bid was made:

-- Prior to or simultaneously with the falling of the hammer.
+- Prior to or simultaneously with the final motion of the hammer falling.

 - State law says an auctioneer may reopen the bid if a bid is made: